-(3) The Court shall set the level and bear the costs of legal aid.
+(3) On a proposal from the Court, the Mixed Committee shall set the level of and rules on bearing the costs of legal aid.

-Article 44a Period of limitation
+Period of limitation

-Proceedings relating to use, to the right based on prior use, to infringement and to damages referred to in the this Chapter may be initiated until five years from the date on which the requesting party became, or had reasonable grounds to become, aware of the facts justifying the proceedings.
+Proceedings relating to use, to the right based on prior use, to infringement and to damages referred to in this Chapter may be initiated until five years from the date on which the requesting party became, or had reasonable grounds to become, aware of the facts justifying the proceedings.